NannyML/nannyml/docs/tutorials/monitoring_performance/performance_estimation.rst

 ^^^^^^^^^^^^^^^^^^

 For simplicity the guide is based on a synthetic dataset where the monitored model predicts whether an employee will work from home.
+Read more :ref:`here<dataset-synthetic-binary>`.

 .. code-block:: python